Special Needs Provision

 - Philosophy For Children (P4C) training.

-- All staff are trained in AET (Autism Education Trust) Tier 1
+- Staff are trained in AET (Autism Education Trust) Tier 1.

 - Mental Health Level 1 training.